WaylonWalker/waylonwalkerv2/src/pages/blog/fix-git-commit-author.md

 ## Done

 This was quick and easy for 19 commits.
 I have tried to loop through changes like this in the past, and it does get a bit hairy.
 I find its easier to just setup a one-liner and crank through them one by one.

+## A note on changing history...

+Since this was done in a rebase it has changed the history of the repo.
+This is ok to do only when you are the only person or are in close communication with everyone using the repo.
+One thing I have ran into is that if you do this after you submit a PR, but before its completed it duplicates your commits in a merge.
+For this particular change I simply closed the first PR and opened a second.
+If someone has a better suggestion, I would be glad to know a better way.

 ## ReCap

 ``` bash
 cd kedro
 git config user.name "Waylon Walker"